brave/browser-laptop/README.md

 ## Running from source

-If you're setting up using Windows, please see the [Building on Windows wiki entry](https://github.com/brave/browser-laptop/wiki/(setup)-Windows-build-guide) for a full walkthrough.
+If you're setting up using Windows, please see the <a href ="https://github.com/brave/browser-laptop/wiki/(setup)-Windows-build-guide" target="_blank">Building on Windows wiki entry</a> for a full walkthrough.

 For other platforms (macOS, Linux) You'll need certain packages installed before you can build and run Brave locally.